ttscoff/journal-cli/README.md

       - title: Weather # Title of the section (will create template sections in Day One)
         key: weather # the key to use in the structured data, will contain all of the answers
         questions: # required key
+          - prompt: Current Weather
+            key: weather.current
+            type: weather.current
-          - prompt: Current weather # The prompt shown on the command line, will also become a header in the journal entries (Markdown, Day One)
+          - prompt: Weather Forecast # The prompt shown on the command line, will also become a header in the journal entries (Markdown, Day One)
             key: weather.forecast # if a key contains a dot, it will create nested data, e.g. `{ 'weather': { 'forecast': data } }`
-            type: weather # Set this to weather for weather data
+            type: weather.forecast # Set this to weather for weather data
       - title: Health # New section
         key: health
         questions: